 The abstract in English must be written without the use of online translators.
-Translation made by online translator is a linguistic calque and can’t be accepted since the author should provide a stylistically literate translation.
-Therefore, the abstracts in Russian and English may differ in length.
+It is not a calque of the Russian version, but is a stylistically correct translation, therefore, the annotations in Russian and English may differ in size.

 When translating, it is necessary to follow one of the English language styles (American or British) and avoid mixing them.
 It is essential to divide long sentences into several short ones that contain a clearly expressed idea, and make sure that the wordings are clear and understandable when translated into English.

 - Acknowledgement (if necessary)The author(s) is(are) grateful to their colleagues for their help and to the backers for their financial support for the research (grant projects must also be indicated).
 It is appropriate to mention all sources of research funding, including direct and indirect financial and technical support (for example, the provision of equipment/materials).
 The consent of individuals to mention their names in acknowledgment is mandatory.
 The "Acknowledgement " section should contain no more than 100 words.